pranavyedla/Diabetic_Retinopathy/README.md

 - **What it does:** Lets you upload a retinal image and instantly get a prediction in your browser.
 - **Main libraries and tech used:**
   - `streamlit` (for the web interface)
-  - `torch` (PyTorch, for loading and running the trained ResNet-18 model)
+  - `torch` (PyTorch, for loading and running the trained EfficientNet model)
   - `albumentations` and `opencv-python (cv2)` (for image preprocessing)
   - `PIL` (Python Imaging Library) and `numpy` (for image handling and array operations)
-- **How it works:** Loads a trained ResNet-18 model, preprocesses your image, and shows the result in a clean UI.
+- **How it works:** Loads a trained EfficientNet model, preprocesses your image, and shows the result in a clean UI.

 ### 2. Training (Model Development)
 - **File:** `training/train_test.py`
-- **What it does:** Lets you train or retrain the deep learning model (ResNet-18) on your own dataset.
+- **What it does:** Lets you train or retrain the deep learning model (EfficientNet) on your own dataset.
 - **Main libraries and tech used:**
   - `torch` and `torchvision` (for model, training, and data loading)
   - `numpy` (for data handling)
   - `os`, `random` (for reproducibility and file management)
-- **How it works:** Trains a ResNet-18 model (with transfer learning) on your images, saves the model, and prints test accuracy.
+- **How it works:** Trains a EfficientNet model (with transfer learning) on your images, saves the model, and prints test accuracy.

 ---

 ## What does it do?
 - Upload a retinal image (JPG, JPEG, or PNG).
-- The app preprocesses the image and runs it through a trained **ResNet-18** model.
+- The app preprocesses the image and runs it through a trained **EfficientNet** model.
 - You’ll see a diagnosis: one of five levels of diabetic retinopathy (from No DR to Proliferative DR).

 ---